-Background of the Education System in Tanzania
+Major Issues Facing the Education System in Tanzania

 Tanzania has a K-13 education system.
 It starts with the kindergarten level for one year, the primary level for seven years, the secondary school level for four years, and the advanced secondary school level for two years.
 Currently, there is a multifaceted primary school education in Tanzania composed of English Medium Schools (the very minority) from political and affluent families and those attending regular primary education (the majority).
-And Within the regular education system, the facility and staffing quality differences between the schools in rural areas and those in urban areas are quite staggering.
+And Within the regular education system, the facility and staffing quality differences between schools in rural areas and those in urban areas are quite staggering.

 Those attending regular primary schools in rural areas normally lack books, teaching aids, and are schooled in dilapidated teaching environment.
 Furthermore, they have teachers who are ill-prepared to teach the courses that are assigned to them to teach.
-Furthermore, there are no professional development opportunity for the teachers to engage in professional development.
-Professional development activities that will enhance proficiency in their teaching, learning methods, in the medium of instruction, and finally mastery of content.
+Furthermore, there are no professional development opportunity for the teachers to engage in professional learning and development.
+Professional development activities that will enhance proficiency in their teaching, teaching methods, in the medium of instruction, and finally mastery of content.

 The teaching culture also needs to change to reflect the changing student needs.
 It should be reasonable for student to engage in a discussion with the teacher and other students without fearing retaliations.
 The fact that students are scared to ask questions in class is very troublesome.
 Teachers are supposed to be facilitators of children’s search for knowledge.
 It is the duty and responsibility of each teacher to encourage children to ask questions, to guide children in their thirsty and hunger for knowledge.
 How are children going to learn if they do not have the opportunity to ask questions?
 What type of citizens are we producing?
 Citizens who cannot ask questions?
 Citizens who cannot analyze issues?
 I always ask myself why we entirely depend on the people who failed to teach our kids.
 Failures produce failures in my book.